What is an Individual First Aid Kit and Why You Should Carry One

 What is an IFAK?

 An IFAK is a portable kit worn on an individual’s person that contains medical supplies an individual can use to administer life-saving first aid to a wound or injury.
-The acronym IFAK stands for Individual First Aid Kit; and while having one is a fantastic idea, not all IFAKS are created equal.
-IFAKS can range from basic to extremely advanced based on the training and competency of the individual.
-IFAKs typically include essentials like:
+The acronym IFAK stands for Individual First Aid Kit; and while having one is a fantastic idea, not all IFAKs are created equal.
+IFAKs can range from basic to extremely advanced based on the training and competency of the individual.

 - Tourniquets to control severe bleeding